spotlightpa/poor-richard/content/news/2023-10-25-SPL_TAXFORGIVE1025.md

 The bill would also create a state version of a popular federal tax credit for low- and middle-income workers, which supporters say would help thousands of families who struggle to make ends meet but earn too much to qualify for state tax forgiveness.

 The bill also contains business tax cuts, increased funding for public transit, and an expansion of a tax credit for child care costs, among <a href="https://www.spotlightpa.org/news/2023/10/pennsylvania-budget-legislature-education-spending-tax-code/">many other provisions</a>.
 Its <a href="https://www.spotlightpa.org/news/2023/10/pennsylvania-budget-legislature-education-spending-tax-code/">chances of success</a> in the Republican-controlled state Senate are unclear.
-In a statement in early October, state Senate Majority Leader Joe Pittman (R., Indiana) appeared open to considering the legislation, calling it “a historic shift in tax policy, which is very intriguing.”<br/>
+In a statement in early October, state Senate Majority Leader Joe Pittman (R., Indiana) appeared open to considering the legislation, calling it “a historic shift in tax policy, which is very intriguing.”

 Without a change in the law, the number of people receiving tax forgiveness is projected to keep declining.
 State budget documents estimate the value of tax forgiveness awarded will fall almost 13% over the next five fiscal years.